dearprakash/k/source/writing/2015-03-10-guest-post-on-divshot.html.markdown

 ---
-title: Guest Post on Divshot
+title: "Guest Post on Divshot"
+description: "I was given the opportunity to help write a guest post for Sparkbox on Divshot's blog."
 date: 2015-03-10 00:00 UTC
 tags: divshot, sparkbox
 ---